ChallengeResponse/spotifyJsonThingy/README.md

 * edits from one user trying to impact another user's playlist
 * repeated deletes of the same playlist

+### Expected console and file output using tests/allinone.json
-Due to this you should get a console error about a PUT change and two warnings about missing playlists when you run with allinone.js, like the following:
+Due to the intentional erroneous changes you should get a console error about a PUT change and two warnings about missing playlists when you run with allinone.json

 `
 node tests/allinone.json tests/allinone.json output.json
 Cannot process requested change { time: 1649285466003,